sabidhasan/courses/notes/c-sharp-collections/CSharpCollections.md

 ## LINQ - Language Integrated Query

-LINQ allows querying some data source (`IEnumerable<T>`) that supplies objects, in a database query-style syntax.
+LINQ allows querying some data source (`IEnumerable<T>`) that supplies objects, in a database query-style syntax - databases or collections.

 Further, LINQ is a functional programming style approach, as it is read only and cannot modify collections.
 Generally, LINQ queries are used with a `foreach` loop.

 To use LINQ, first import it`using System.Linq`.
 Some sample LINQ methods: